tomponline/lxc-routednet/README.md

-# LXC Routed Net Hook
+# LXC Routed Network Hook

 This tool is designed to be used as an LXC network hook script to emulate OpenVZ style venet networking.
 It uses a veth pair between the host and the container, and then uses proxy ARP and NDP on the host